 If you receive a parking infringement, you must pay or appeal within 28 days of the date of issue.
-If payment is not received within the 28 days of notice, action will be taken under the Fines, Penalties and Infringement Notices Enforcement Act 1994 and futher costs may be encountered.
+If payment is not received within the 28 days of notice, action will be taken under the Fines, Penalties and Infringement Notices Enforcement Act 1994 and further costs may be encountered.

 How to pay your parking infringement

 Make a payment in person at the City's Administration building.

 Between the hours of 8.30am to 4.30pm, Monday to Friday.

 Send a cheque or money order - payable to City of Kwinana and marked non negotiable.
 Please reference the parking infringement number.

 Pay your parking infringement online via the City's online services platform.